EnronChain/Enron/docs/governance/best_practices.md

 You should be able engaging with key stakeholders (eg. a large validator operator) with a few short sentences to measure their support.
 Here's an example:

 > "We are considering a proposal for funding to work on (project).
-We think it will help Enron to (outcome).
+We think it will help Echelon to (outcome).
 Timeline is (x), and we're asking for (y) amount.
 Do you think that this is a proposal that (large validator) may support?"

-**Why a large validator?** They tend to be the de facto decision-makers on Enron, since their delegators also delegate their voting power.
+**Why a large validator?** They tend to be the de facto decision-makers on Echelon, since their delegators also delegate their voting power.
 If you can establish a base layer of off-chain support, you can be more confident that it's worth proceeding to the next stage.

 ::: tip
 **Note:** many will likely hesitate to commit support, and that's okay.
 It will be important to reassure these stakeholders that this isn't a binding a commitment.
 You're just canvasing the community to get a feel for whether it's worthwhile to proceed.
 It's also an opportunity to connect with new people and to answer their questions about what it is you're working on.
-It will be important for them to clearly understand why you think what you're proposing will be valuable to Enron, and if possible, why it will be valuable to them as long-term stakeholders.
+It will be important for them to clearly understand why you think what you're proposing will be valuable to Echelon, and if possible, why it will be valuable to them as long-term stakeholders.
 :::

 If you're already confident about your idea, [skip to Stage 2](#stage-2-your-draft-proposal).